-Where to stay in Luang Prabang?
-A decade ago your options would have been limited to guesthouses, because for many years the UNESCO World Heritage-listed town was predominantly a backpacker destination with few choices for travellers looking for comfort and style.
+Where to stay in Luang Prabang in Laos?
+A decade ago your options would have been limited to guesthouses.
+For many years the UNESCO World Heritage-listed town was predominantly a backpacker destination with few choices for travellers looking for comfort and style.
+How things have changed.

 LUANG SAY RESIDENCE